 In many cases, people who experience depression may turn to substance abuse in an effort to numb uncomfortable feelings.
-This is known as self-medication and it can quickly lead to the development of a substance abuse disorder.
+This is known as self-medication and it can quickly lead to the development of a substance use disorder or abuse disorder.

 Types of Depression

 There are several types of depression, including major persistent depressive disorder, postpartum depression, manic depression, and more.

 For this reason, it’s important to seek the help of a mental health professional who can accurately identify the type of depression and recommend the most effective depression treatment plan.